COVID-19 just the latest epidemic in areas st... | Taiwan News

 They were told to return after three months but he knew they wouldn’t.
 There is no money to treat the polio.

 Now they can all just pray that the family is not struck with the coronavirus.
-A COVID-19 patient is more likely to die in Khyber Pukhtunkhwa province, where Nawaz lives, than anywhere else in Pakistan, with a death rate of 4.6%, compared to 2.3% nationwide.
+A COVID-19 patient is more likely to die in Khyber Pukhtunkhwa province, where Nawaz lives, than anywhere else in Pakistan.

 “It’s a scary place to be,” he said.